dart-lang/language/accepted/future-releases/0546-patterns/feature-specification.md

 Refutable patterns usually occur in a context where match refutation causes execution to skip over the body of code where any variables bound by the pattern are in scope.
-If a pattern match failure occurs in irrefutable context, a runtime error is thrown. *This can happen when matching against a value of type `dynamic`, or when a list pattern in a variable declaration is matched against a list of a different length.*
+If a pattern match failure occurs in an irrefutable context, a runtime error is thrown. *This can happen when matching against a value of type `dynamic`, when a list pattern in a variable declaration is matched against a list of a different length, when a map pattern in a pattern assignment is matched against a map that lacks some of the destructured keys, etc.*

 To match a pattern `p` against a value `v`: